SauravBedse223/ColdCraft_AI/README.md

 ## 🤝 Contributions

-This project was developed by [Saurav Bedse](https://www.linkedin.com/in/saurav-bedse/).
+This project was developed by [Saurav Bedse] (https://www.linkedin.com/in/saurav-bedse/).
 Feel free to fork the repo or raise issues for improvements.

 ---